YCS YCS

-When John Batchelor took over the club, When Satuday Comes, contacted New Frontiers (September 2002) for an article on the man.
+When John Batchelor took over York City, When Saturday Comes contacted new frontiers (September 2002) for an article on the man.
 We made a start, but never finished it as it was overtaken by events.
-He’s what we nearly said.
+He’s what we nearly said

 He tends not to play on his background but he's a member of the Batchelor's soup family and a former Burnley season ticket holder.
 He's head of a in the British Touring Cars Championship back of the grid motor racing team.
 His own racing has been curtailed this season (2002) as a result of a televised crash at the start of the season.
 Meanwhile he's expanded his motor sport empire by signing up a lady driver and a motor biker.
 I suspect somewhere in his past lurks a failed business adventure or two (Ed – these came to light a bit later and included waste paper).